embodied-computation-group/Cardioception/README.md

 <img src= "images/LabLogov2.jpg" width="100">

 # Cardioception
 Cardioception Python Package - Measuring Interoception with Psychopy.
+This package implements two measures of cardiac interoception (cardioception): 1) the classical 'heartbeat counting task' by developed by Rainer Schandry[^fn1][^fn2], and 2) a novel "Heartrate Discrimination Task" implementing an adaptive psychophysical measure for measuring cardioception.
+See *Tasks* below for more details of each individual method.
+Currently the toolbox natively supports the [Nonin 3012LP Xpod USB pulse oximeter](https://www.nonin.com/products/xpod/) together with [Nonin 8000SM 'soft-clip' fingertip sensors](https://www.nonin.com/products/8000s/).
+These devices are fairly cheap and readily availble, however in time the intention is to more generally support more sensors and modalities (e.g., ECG).

 # Installation